Jordan Ward: Music career

 Ward began writing and recording his songs in 2017.
 His background in dance significantly influenced his musical style, allowing him to incorporate it into his performances.
 In 2017, Jordan Ward released his debut project, A Peak at the Summit.
 Following this, he released several singles, including "Mustard" featuring 6LACK.

 In October 2021, he released an EP titled Remain Calm.
 Ward released his debut album, Forward, in March 2023 under Interscope Records.
 The album, which was executive produced by Lido, features collaborations with Joyce Wrice, Ryan Trey, Gwen Bunn, and Joony.
 Upon its release, Forward charted on the US Billboard R&B Chart in its debut week.
 Rolling Stone included Forward in its list of The 100 Best Albums of 2023.
 In August 2023, he released a deluxe edition to the album, titled Moreward(Forward).

 In the fourth quarter of 2023, he toured throughout Europe.
 Ward was nominated for the NAACP Image Award for Outstanding New Artist at the 55th NAACP Image Awards.
 Ward performed at the 2024 BET Experience festival, held at the Crypto.com Arena on June 28, 2024.
 Ward also performed at the Music at the Intersection Festival in St. Louis.
 In April 2024, he released the single "Player Two" from the soundtrack for Don't Tell Mom the Babysitter's Dead.
 On September 11, 2025 Ward released the single 'JUICY’ produced by Michael Uzowuru and Teo Halm.

-In Musical style and influences
+Musical style and influences

 Ward's music is inspired by funk, alternative rock, and hip hop.